Are you confused by terms that educators use? The ASCD Lexicon of Learning might be what you need.

 But why focus on understanding?

-Consider the following examples of students' reasoning and misconceptions.
+Understanding mathematics goes beyond just getting the right answer to a problem.
+"Without eliciting the mathematical thinking that lies behind the answer, there is no way to tell where understanding breaks down.
+Only by providing the structure, environment, and opportunity for students to share the reasoning behind their answers can we dislodge misconceptions" (Snyder, 2013, para.
+7).
+Consider the following examples.
 Have you ever heard students say (or have you as the teacher said), "To multiply by 10, just add a zero after the number"?
 Or, "The product of two numbers is always bigger than either one"?
 How about, "The number with the most digits is the biggest."
 Teachers Magazine with the help of Tim Coulson of the National Numeracy Strategy in England provided 10 such Maths misconceptions (2006) and suggestions to correct the situation.
 That article sets the tone for the need to teach mathematics right the first time with a focus on understanding.

 What does literacy look like in the mathematics classroom?